-More than a century after Theodore Roosevelt’s experiences in the Wild West, the spirit of the cattlemen and cowboys remains strong as ever among the ranching families of the Upper Midwest — like the Sperrys.
+More than a century after Theodore Roosevelt’s experiences in the Wild West, the spirit of the cattlemen and cowboys remains strong as ever among the ranching families of the Upper Midwest — as it does on Sperry Ranch.

 The Sperrys are a great example of what Roosevelt saw and wanted to preserve in this great country of ours.
 The family roots in western North Dakota go back to 1909, right at the end of Roosevelt’s presidency.

-“We are just 20 miles west of Elkhorn Ranch, where Roosevelt spent a lot of his time in North Dakota,” Robert Sperry, Sperry Ranch‘s owner and operator, said.
+“We are just 20 miles west of Elkhorn Ranch, where Roosevelt spent a lot of his time in North Dakota,” Robert Sperry, owner and operator of Sperry Ranch, said.
 “The ranch here in Trotters, North Dakota, has been home to six generations of my family.”
 Robert’s great-great-grandfather Moody Sperry was the patriarch and trailblazer who had the gumption to pick up and leave everything he had ever known to head westward in pursuit of a new way of life.